vivaria/edisonrul.ing/docs/source/cards/nurse-reficule-the-fallen-one-erratum-darklord-nurse-reficule.md

-# NURSE REFICULE THE FALLEN ONE (erratum: "Darklord Nurse Reficule")
+# Nurse Reficule The Fallen One (Erratum: "Darklord Nurse Reficule")

 > ① Any effect that would cause your opponent to gain Life Points instead inflicts the same amount of damage to your opponent.